nebulab/playbook/README.md

 # The Nebulab playbook <img src="https://github.com/nebulab/playbook/blob/master/logo.png" alt="Nebulab logo" width="25" height="25">

-Nebulab is a web consulting company set up in 2012, working mainly on the design and management of web applications for national and international clients.
+Nebulab is a web consulting company founded in 2012, working mainly on the design and management of web applications for national and international clients.
 We are a constantly growing company thanks to a team of professionals who love their work and share our principles.